 “This mouthwash isn't cheap but it works for me so I think it's worth it.” says one reviewer.

 Not to mention, this quick bad breath cure has received the ADA Seal of Acceptance.
-We've got more product recommendations in our complete guide to mouthwash, and guide to natural mouthwash if you're interested to know about some other options.
+We've got more product recommendations in our best mouthwash guide, and a separate guide to natural mouthwash if you're interested to know about some other options.

 Best toothpaste for bad breath